 Scroll to the bottom of the page and click the Save button.

 You can log on to Atlassian Cloud by going to the URLs of any of your Atlassian Cloud services, typing in your e-mail address, and clicking Continue.
-This redirects you to the Duo Single Sign-On login page.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the Atlassian Cloud site after authenticating.
+This redirects you to Duo Single Sign-On to begin authentication.

 Congratulations!
 Your Atlassian Cloud users now authenticate using Duo Single Sign-On.